 - 1 tbsp cornstarch or potato starch (for Passover, use potato starch)

-Mix cornstarch with 2 tbsp of water until a thick liquid forms.
+- Mix cornstarch with 2 tbsp of cold or room temperature water until a thick liquid forms.